 At Clavering Primary School we redesigned our curriculum in order to bring a skill based, cross-curricular approach to the teaching and learning.
 We teach some of the subjects together under a theme or topic and we teach some independently depending on the content that is being delivered.

-We aim to make learning creative, fun, challenging and purposeful for the children through the use of art and drama, school trips and through our cross curricular teaching.
+We aim to make learning creative, fun, challenging and purposeful with realistic and meaningful contexts for the children, through the use of art and drama, school trips and through our cross curricular teaching.
 Pupils will sometimes work individually, as part of a group or within a whole class setting, depending upon the nature of the activity and the particular learning outcomes the teacher intends.
 Groups will be organised in different ways, including by ability.

-We focus the curriculum on excellence and enjoyment at the same time as fulfilling the government National Curriculum requirements
+We focus the curriculum on excellence and enjoyment at the same time as fulfilling the government National Curriculum requirements.
+Children become engaged, active and lifelong learners.

 The Early Years Foundation Stage Curriculum includes: